 - Remit a PAL application fee.

 Applications are reviewed by the Public Accounting Licensing Board (PALB).
 If you are granted a PAL, you will have public accounting practice rights in Ontario.
+You may use the designation Licensed Public Accountant or its abbreviation LPA so long as you have public accounting rights in Ontario.
 You will receive a licence by email within four weeks of approval.
 Your name will be added to the Directory of Public Accounting Licensees and the Roll of Public Accountants.

 The PAL application fee is nonrefundable in the event that your application is denied or closed for failure to submit a complete application within the time prescribed in the regulation (prior to or within 30 days of making the application or any request by the Registrar.)

 For more details on the Public Accounting Licensure requirements, refer to Regulation 17-1 or the Licensing FAQs below.

 The public accounting licensing period is November 1 to October 31.
 Licensees are reminded that your PAL expires on October 31 and you must complete the PAL renewal process 30 days prior to expiry each year in order to maintain a licence.

 To renew your PAL Go to My Portal, select Obligations and Requests, select Annual